Disclaimer: I do not own any of these characters or parts of this story line. They belong to the brains of The Whedon and The Kripke.Chapter Three

 “You know?” she repeated, her voice coloring with accusation before she swallowed it down, looking away.
-She crossed her arms, the struggle on her face.
+Lisa crossed her arms, the struggle on her face.
 “No, I don’t think you do.”

 “I’m sorry too,” she said softly before leaving him.

 Sid was somewhere in the bar, he knew that much.
-He had said something about needing to get home for some dinner with his in-laws but Dean couldn’t remember.
-All he remembered was seeing Sid sitting across from him, his mouth moving but all he could think about was Buffy.
+He had said something about needing to get home for dinner with the in-laws, but Dean couldn’t remember the exact words.
+All he remembered was seeing Sid sitting across from him, his mouth moving… and then he was gone.

-She was like this noxious cloud of fumes that wouldn’t go away inside his mind.
+She was like a noxious cloud of fumes that wouldn’t go away.
 He couldn’t escape her.
 Everywhere he looked, there was Buffy.
-He caught her out the corner of his eye, he saw her driving in a Jeep in front of him.
-He saw her walking next to him if he didn’t pay attention and when sleep came…
+He caught her out the corner of his eye; he saw her driving her Jeep in front of him, he saw her walking next to him if he didn’t pay attention and when sleep came…

-He felt a deep, gnawing pull of guilt in his gut as he thought more and more about his brother before seeing Buffy right over him, like an overlapping image.
-If he had had a mind to think about it, he would say he was cursed as hell right now.
+He felt a deep, gnawing pull of guilt in his gut as he thought more and more about his brother before seeing Buffy slide right over him, like an overlapping image.
+If he had a mind to think about it, he would say he was cursed as hell right now.
 He couldn’t get away from her, she was literally everywhere

-Dean released his face, turning to see Karen standing next to him.
-She smiled softly and he forced one to his lips.
+Dean turned to find Karen standing next to him.
+She smiled and he forced one to his lips.
 “Hey, Kay.”

 She raised an eyebrow at the mess he was leaving.
 “You want another?”